toptal/xene/README.md

 [![Travis](https://img.shields.io/travis/dempfi/xene.svg?style=flat-square&label=tests)](https://travis-ci.org/dempfi/xene) [![npm](https://img.shields.io/npm/dm/@xene/core.svg?style=flat-square)](https://www.npmjs.com/package/@xene/core) [![first timers only](http://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](http://www.firsttimersonly.com)

+**At 2023, Xene is out-of-date with a lot of outdated dependencies and using old Slack API.
+Use at own risk**

 Xene is a framework for building conversational bots with modern JavaScript(or TypeScript).
 From simple command-based bots to rich natural language bots the framework provides all of the features needed to manage the conversational